antonhalim/rails-simple-search-bk-002-public/README.md

 ---
-tags: search, rails, intermediate, WIP
+tags: search, rails, intermediate, SQL, WIP
 language: ruby
 resources: 0
 ---

-## Implementing a Simple Search Feature in Rails
+### Implementing a Simple Search Feature in Rails

+## Objectives

-In this lab, we're going to build search functionality for a Rails app.
+* Learn how to build a basic search feature for a Rails application
+* Incorporate SQL into ActiveRecord queries for precise database querying

+## Setup

 Our app is super simple.
 We have a database of random words.
-The database will be populated by a seed file.
-We're using Faker to generate random words.
+The database will be populated by a seed file (we're using Faker to generate random words).
 This is going to be a super popular app, clearly.

 ### Application flow